Norskedalen: Programs

 Norskedalen provides a variety of programs for all ages.
 Nature programming includes environmental education, programming for groups such as 4-H and the Boy and Girl Scouts, and adult topics such as incorporating nature into our homes or helping pollinators in our yards.

 The Civil War series educates students on the Civil War era by sharing the perspectives (including primary sources) of those on all sides of the conflict.

 Letters from Anne dives into life in the 1860s to educate students through the eyes of Anne Engum, who was a teen in Coon Valley Wisconsin.

 Heritage classes include folk art and skills such as genealogy, wood carving, needle work, and baking as one day courses or multi-day workshops.

 Jennifer Lee Marker Library

-The J ennifer Lee Marker library was created with the support of George and Connie Marker in 1982, in memory of their daughter.
+The Jennifer Lee Marker library was created with the support of George and Connie Marker in 1982, in memory of their daughter.
 The library is housed in the Thrune Visitors' Center and provides resources on the natural and ethnic history of the area.